anatolii-dotsenko/Optima_OOP/DesignDoc.md

     * The `net import <name>` command connects to the external **Genshin Impact API** to fetch real-world character data and map it to internal game entities.
 * **Persistence:**
     * The entire world state is serialized to JSON using `save` and restored using `load`.
 The **Memento** pattern is used to ensure internal object encapsulation is not violated during this process.
+* **JSON Serialization (Save/Load)**
+    * Mechanism: The state of the WorldContext is serialized into a JSON format using System.Text.Json.
+    * Data Object: CharacterData serves as a DTO (Data Transfer Object), capturing the essential state (Stats, Inventory, Class) without persisting logic-heavy objects directly.
+    * Rehydration: Upon loading, the CharacterMapper acts as a Factory, reconstructing live Character entities from the deserialized DTOs, restoring their behavioral state (State Pattern) and inventory.

 ### Topic 2: File Manager & Text Editor (Text Mode)